WICG/webmonetization/docs/explainer.md

 >
 > These resolve to `https://alice.wallet.example/.well-known/pay` and `https://wallet.example/alice` respectively.

-Websites that use Web Monetization require a receiving address for their payments (which they will get from their receiver).
-The address must be inserted into the appropriate `meta` tag as either a URL or a payment pointer.
+Websites that use Web Monetization require a destination address for their payments (which they will get from their WM receiver).
+The address must be inserted into the appropriate `meta` tag.

 For more details see https://paymentpointers.org.